Jaffa Port is one of the oldest ports in the Middleterranean basin. Today, this small fishing port is a popular tourist attraction.

 The Ottoman Customs House

-If you continue walking to the north then you will reach the customs house.
-In the following photo, you can see it as the building closest to the water.
+You will reach the customs house if you continue walking to the north.
+In the following photo, you can see the building closest to the water.

 Today this building stands empty.

-Jaffa Port is a lovely place for a walk, get something to eat, join a boat trip, or see some performers.
-I would suggest combining a visit to the port with a visit to Old Jaffa and Jaffa Flea Market.
-Moreover, there are many additional POI nearby, like Graffiti At Florentin.
+Jaffa Port is a lovely place for a walk, getting something to eat, joining a boat trip, or seeing street performers.
+I suggest combining visiting the port with Old Jaffa and Jaffa Flea Market.
+Moreover, there are many additional points of interest nearby, like Graffiti At Florentin.
 See the map at the beginning of this post for additional suggestions.